Staff

 ptoneill@centerforlearnerequity.org

-Paul holds his bachelor’s degree Oberlin College, his J.D. from the University of Virginia School of Law and his M.Ed. from Teachers College.
+Paul holds a B.A. from Oberlin College, a J.D. from the University of Virginia School of Law, and an M.Ed. from Teachers College.
 When Paul is not working, he is committed to community service.
-He helped found charter schools in the South Bronx, Brooklyn, Washington D.C. and New Orleans, and is currently on the board of a pair of charter schools in New York City devoted to serving students with autism.
-He served for several years as Chair of the Education & Law Committee of the New York City Bar Association, as well as on the Professional Advisory Board of the National Center for Learning Disabilities, and on the board of the Learning Disabilities Association of New York City.
-He likes to take unreasonably long walks and is devoted to pizza.
+He helped found charter schools in the South Bronx, Brooklyn, Washington D.C., and New Orleans.
+He is on the board of the NYC Autism Charter Schools and Digital Pioneers Academy Charter School in Washington, D.C., and the Board of Governors of Union College of New Jersey.
+He served for several years as Chair of the Education & Law Committee of the New York City Bar Association and on the Professional Advisory Board of the National Center for Learning Disabilities.
+He and his wife, Mari, had three kids – Katie, Tom and Jack.
+Paul likes to take unreasonably long walks, enjoys Antiques Roadshow, and is devoted to pizza.

 Lauren Morando Rhim Headshot